JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2022-08-09-finmapper_crunchbase_companyname_en_3_2.md

 This model allows you to, given an extracted name of a company, get information about that company (including category / sector, country, status, initial funding, etc), as stored in Crunchbase.

+It can be optionally combined with Entity Resolution to normalize first the name of the company.

 This model only contains information up to 2015.

 ## Predicted Entities